Effects of Harmonics on Power Cables

 I= 7th harmonic current

-While selecting cable for a particular load the harmonic current must be taken into consideration.
+While selecting cable for a particular load, the harmonic current must be considered.

 Over Voltage due to Harmonics

 If the capacitor banks installed for power factor correction resonate with the inductance of the transformer, the resonance phenomenon can boost the system voltage.
-In this condition the power cables experience voltage stress and the cable insulation may get failed.
+In this condition, the power cables experience voltage stress, and the cable insulation may fail.

 Cable Derating

-The effect of heating due to harmonic current must be taken into consideration while sizing the cable.
-The usual derating curves as per IEEE519 have been plotted for a number of cable sizes for 6 pulse harmonic distribution.
+The heating effect due to harmonic current must be considered while sizing the cable.
+The usual derating curves, as per IEEE519, have been plotted for a number of cable sizes for 6-pulse harmonic distribution.

 1 thought on “Effects of Harmonics on Power Cables”